Aturberv/BreweryLife/README.md

 ### Adding a new brewery

-Add a new object to `breweryIds.json` in the following format:
+You'll need to add a new object to `config.json` in the following format:

 ```
 {